 - Easy Setup.
 Use your WEB browser from anywhere on the LAN or WLAN for configuration. - Configuration File Upload/Download.
-Save (download) the configuration data from the Wireless ADSL Router to your PC, and restore (upload) a previously-saved configuration file to the Wireless ADSL Router. - Remote Management.
-The Wireless ADSL Router can be managed from any PC on your LAN or Wireless LAN.
+Save (download) the configuration data from the Wireless ADSL Modem Router to your computer, and restore (upload) a previously-saved configuration file to the Wireless ADSL Modem Router. - Remote Management.
+The Wireless ADSL Modem Router can be managed from any PC on your LAN or Wireless LAN.
 And, if the Internet connection exists, it can also (optionally) be configured via the Internet. - Network Diagnostics.
-You can use the Wireless ADSL Router to perform a Ping or DNS lookup.
+You can use the Wireless ADSL Modem Router to perform a Ping or DNS lookup.